 A salesperson has viewed your roof only on Google Maps, and then it might look like they’ll comfortably fit on the roof in a portrait manner.

-He can fit them by ignoring exclusion zones and you could have seen this all the time on the hurried panel installs.
+He can fit them by ignoring exclusion zones, and you could have seen this all the time during the hurried panel installations.

-The above installation process is the quickest and cheapest way for a hurried solar installer for installing those 15 solar panels.
-Regrettably, in order to make room for them, the solar installer violates the 200mm exclusion zones needed to achieve AS 5033, i.e. Australian Standard for Solar panel Installations.
+The above installation process is the quickest and cheapest way for a hurried solar installer to install those 15 solar panels.
+Regrettably, to make room for them, the solar installer violates the 200mm exclusion zones needed to achieve AS 5033, i.e. Australian Standard for solar panel installations.

 Be aware of a salesperson who doesn’t consider landscape installation.

-At times some customers ask for help from us who gets quotes from outside of Vista EC, where salespeople are panning their competition, arguing that there’re more panels than will fit on your rooftop.
+At times, some customers ask for help from us, who get quotes from outside of Vista EC, where salespeople are panning their competition, arguing that there are more panels than will fit on your rooftop.

 Generally, it’s because the complaining salesperson hasn’t thought of landscape alignment.

-Shortly most Australian homes will have all-electric energy like electric-powered heating, electric-powered cooking, electric-powered hot water heater, batteries, and an electric-powered car, etc. So in order to power these devices, it’s important to install solar power systems.
-Based on the shape of your roof it’s best to choose a landscape solar.
+Shortly, most Australian homes will have all-electric energy like electric-powered heating, electric-powered cooking, electric-powered hot water heaters, batteries, and an electric-powered car, etc. So in order to power these devices, it’s important to install solar power systems.
+Based on the shape of your roof, it’s best to choose a landscape solar.
 But don’t choose a cheap retailer!

 Conclusion:

-In the case of shade patterns, you’ll earn more electricity in a specific alignment because of the way the shadow moves up the panel at the same time the wiring could be tougher.
+In the case of shade patterns, you’ll earn more electricity in a specific alignment because of the way the shadow moves up the panel.
+At the same time, the wiring could be tougher.
 The south-facing roof is excluded, but there’s no problem with fixing panels on the south-directing roof in Australia.
-Always get your designs from a qualified solar designer and choose a reputed solar installer who’ll accurately sketch the design.
+Always get your designs from a qualified solar designer and choose a reputed solar panel installer who’ll accurately sketch the design.